mabbason/botkeeper/README.md

 The CLI program is run in NodeJS by `cd` into the `cli-program` directory running `npm install` and then running `node botRunner` for each time to run the program.

+Doing the fullstack app was also helpful in discovering a bug in the cli-program.

 ## Fullstack

 The fullstack program is run by `cd` into `fullstack/server` folder, and run `npm install` then running `npm run dev`, this will start the server on port 5001 and restart it for changes to the backend.
 Keep that terminal window open while opening a second terminal to start the frontend. `cd` into `fullstack/client` folder and run `npm install` and run `npm start`.
 This should autimatically open a browser window with the frontend app running in it.
 If it doesn't, then open a browser window and navigate to `http://localhost:3000`.